MicrosoftDocs/azure-docs/articles/security-center/secure-score-security-controls.md

 No; it won't change until you remediate all of the recommendation for a single resource.
 To get the maximum score for a control, you must remediate all recommendations, for all resources.

 ### Will this enhanced Secure Score replace the existing Secure Score?
-Yes, but for a while they will be running side by side to ease the transition.
+Yes, but for a while they'll be running side by side to ease the transition.

-### If a recommendation is not applicable to me, and I disable it in the policy, will my Security Control be fulfilled and my Secure Score updated?
+### If a recommendation isn't applicable to me, and I disable it in the policy, will my Security Control be fulfilled and my Secure Score updated?
 Yes.
 We recommend disabling recommendations when they're inapplicable in your environment.
 For instructions on how to disable a specific recommendation, see [Disable security policies](https://docs.microsoft.com/azure/security-center/tutorial-security-policy#disable-security-policies).

 ### If a Security Control offers me zero points towards my Secure Score, should I ignore it?